Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Conclusions

-Our analysis assumed a constant wedge angle throughout this work.
+\paragraph{Exploring wedge angle variability in future studies.} Our analysis assumed a constant wedge angle throughout this work.
 However, the potential wobbling of the reflective HWP introduces a time-dependent variation of the wedge angle, which could affect the derived constraints.
 In fact the constraint derived for the constant case may not directly apply if the wedge angle varies stochastically or periodically over time.
 Specifically, a time-dependent $\alpha$ could lead to either an overestimation or underestimation of the effective wedge angle compared to the static case.
 Furthermore, if different values of $\alpha$ are used in the TOD production and in the map-making process, systematic errors could be introduced, potentially biasing the final results.
 In addition, future work will also consider more realistic scenarios where detectors within each pair are not perfectly balanced, as such imbalance could contribute to additional systematic effects.
 A detailed investigation of these effects is left for future work.

-\acknowledgments We acknowledge support from the COSMOS network through the ASI (Italian Space Agency) Grants 2016-24-H.0 and 2016-24-H.1-2018, as well as 2020-9-HH.0 (participation in \LiteBIRD, phase A).
-S.Mi. is supported by European Union - Next Generation EU, Missione: I.4.1 Borse dottorati generici ricerca PNRR (Missione 4), Componente: 1, CUP 351: B83C22003210006.
+\acknowledgments S.Mi. is supported by European Union - Next Generation EU, Missione: I.4.1 Borse dottorati generici ricerca PNRR (Missione 4), Componente: 1, CUP 351: B83C22003210006.
 The Italian \LiteBIRD phase A contribution is supported by the Italian Space Agency (ASI Grants No. 2020-9-HH.0 and 2016-24-H.1-2018), the National Institute for Nuclear Physics (INFN) and the National Institute for Astrophysics (INAF).
+This work has also received funding by the European Union’s Horizon 2020 research and innovation program under grant agreement no. 101007633 CMB-Inflate.